SurfonL/stereopagnosia/README.md

 Yet, Stereopagnosia shows just that: small perturbations in the image can force the network to overrule the evidence and forget stereoscopic disparity and as a result bias the solution in dramatic ways.

 ## Setting up your virtual environment <a name="setting-up-virtual-environment"></a>

 ```
 virtualenv -p /usr/bin/python3 stereopagnosia-py3env
 source stereopagnosia-py3env/bin/activate
 pip install opencv-python scipy scikit-learn scikit-image matplotlib future yacs pandas gdown
 pip install numpy==1.16.4 gast==0.2.2
 pip install Pillow==6.1.0 torch==1.2.0 torchvision==0.4.0 tensorboard==1.14.0

+pip install opencv-python scipy scikit-learn scikit-image matplotlib future yacs pandas gdown
+pip install numpy gast
+pip install Pillow torch torchvision
 ```

 In order to run the experiments for AANet, you will need to compile their deformable convolutions (deform_conv_cuda).

 Because Ubuntu 20.04 ships with gcc8, you may have trouble compiling using their [instructions](https://github.com/alexklwong/stereopagnosia/tree/master/external_src/aanet#installation).

 For the ease of use, you can consider copying the binary that matches your system in

 ```
 external_src/aanet/nets/deform_conv/ubuntu1604
 external_src/aanet/nets/deform_conv/ubuntu2004
 ```

 into

 ```
 external_src/aanet/nets/deform_conv
 ```

 For example, when using Ubuntu 20.04 with python 3.7:

 ```
 cp external_src/aanet/nets/deform_conv/ubuntu2004/deform_conv_cuda.cpython-37m-x86_64-linux-gnu.so external_src/aanet/nets/deform_conv
 ```

 ## Setting up your data directories <a name="setting-up-data-directories"></a>

 Assuming you have the KITTI stereo flow (KITTI 2012) and KITTI scene flow (KITTI 2015) datasets:

 ```